Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/README.md

 Progressions
 - Demonstrate how to verify song meta data in WINDOWS
-- **Note:** verify with console but use CANVAS, no Display or Geoemtry Error Catching yet
+- **Note:** verify with console but use CANVAS, no Display or Geometry Error Catching yet
 - Current Position
 - Total Length ( .length() )
 - Title ( .title() )